moj-analytical-services/user-guidance/source/documentation/services/airflow/index.md

 ### Email

-> This functionality is coming soon
+To enable email notifications, you need to:

+1. Add the following to your workflow manifest:

+    ```yaml
+    notifications:
+      emails:
+        - analytical-platform@justice.gov.uk
+        - data-platform@justice.gov.uk
+    ```

 ### Slack

 To enable Slack notifications, you need to:

-1. Add the folllowing to your workflow manifest:
+1. Add the following to your workflow manifest:

     ```yaml
     notifications: